Get to know me a bit better, some questions I get asked often.

 HOW DID YOU GET INTO TRAVEL WRITING?

 I have always kept journals and wrote about my travel adventures and experiences on social media.
 It was a natural progression from being a hard news photojournalist into the world of multimedia journalism.
 I did a masters degree in journalism and got into feature writing when I wrote a series "The Tea Diaries" in Taiwan in 2018.
-I worked with some great travel writers and editors at Beau Monde Media in 2020 and 2021 and got to work on a series of multimedia stories "Travel Icons".
+I worked with some great travel writers and editors in 2020 and 2021 and got to work on a series of multimedia stories "Travel Icons".
 These are profiles on industry icons that I am in the process of writing and editing.
 This career fits me, I have been a nomad for over 24 years, living and working internationally.
 To date I visited over 60 countries.

 WHAT IS YOUR FAVORITE DESTINATION?